-Ask the child to reflect on what he has done well in a task, activity or what his skills are and to express it verbally.
+Ask the child to reflect on what he has done well in a task, activity, or what his skills are and to express it verbally.

 We help the child to identify their strengths.
 This reinforcement of child self-esteem no longer has to come from another person but part of the child himself.

-Writing these strengths and what the child does well contributes to the fact that it is the child, who attributes value to what he or she does.
+Write his/her strengths and what the child does well contributes to the fact that it is the child, who attributes value to what he or she does.

 Congratulations from Other Family Members